 - Develop a detailed site plan with detailed site drawings outlining how the various rehabilitation methodologies (The Scheme PCAS) will be applied to Derrinboy Bog.
 This will take account of peat depths, topography, drainage and hydrological modelling.
-(See map for an indicative view of the application of different rehabilitation methodologies). - Carry out a drainage management assessment of the proposed rehabilitation measures. - Carry out a review of known archaeology and an archaeological impact appraisal of the proposed rehabilitation.
-Incorporate the results of this appraisal into the rehabilitation plan to minimise known archaeological disturbance, where possible. - Carry out a review of issues that may constrain rehabilitation such as known rights of way, turbary and existing land agreements.
+(See map for an indicative view of the application of different rehabilitation methodologies). - Carry out a drainage management assessment of the proposed rehabilitation measures. - A review of known archaeology and an archaeological impact appraisal of the proposed rehabilitation has been carried out.
+Incorporate the results of this appraisal into the rehabilitation plan to minimise known archaeological disturbance, where possible. - A review of issues that may constrain rehabilitation such as known rights of way, turbary and existing land agreements has been carried out and the rehabilitation plan adapted where required.
 There known rights of way at Derrinboy bog. - Carry out an ecological appraisal of the potential impacts of the planned rehabilitation, such as the presence of sensitive ground-nesting bird breeding species (e.g. Curlew or Lapwing) or larval webs of Marsh Fritillary butterfly, etc. The scheduling of rehabilitation operations will be adapted, if needed.
-Surreys will be scoped and carried out based on the baseline ecological survey and previous knowledge of sites. - Ensure all activities comply with the environmental protection requirements of the IPC Licence. - Carry out Appropriate Assessment of the Rehabilitation Plan.
-Incorporate any required mitigation measures from the AA in the plan for the delivery of rehabilitation and decommissioning across the site. - Track implementation and enforcement of the relevant IPC Licence conditions, the mitigation measures (AA) and other environmental control measures during the implantation of the rehabilitation plan.
+Surreys will be scoped and carried out based on the baseline ecological survey and previous knowledge of sites. - Ensure all activities comply with the environmental protection requirements of the IPC Licence. - An Appropriate Assessment of the Rehabilitation Plan has been carried out.
+(Note that the rehabilitation plan for Derrinboy screened out at the Stage I.) - See Derrinboy Decommissioning and Rehabilitation Plan Addendum 1 for more details. - Track implementation and enforcement of the relevant IPC Licence conditions, the mitigation measures (AA) (where required), and other environmental control measures during the implantation of the rehabilitation plan.